 - Clipping hedges and bushes.

-- Make sure that all spray nozzles are directed away from you.
+- Working with solvents or other chemicals.
+Make sure that all spray nozzles are directed away from you.

 Learn How to Recognize an Eye Injury